 Are you a Candidate for Blepharospasm Treatment?

 Before undergoing treatment for Blepharospasm, you will first need to schedule a consultation with the Michigan Oculofacial Specialists.
 We’ll assess the current state of facial muscles and talk to you about your medical history to make sure that you’re a good fit for the procedure.
-If you are in good health and no prior history of allergic reactions to substances like Botox, then you’d make a good candidate for the treatment.
+If you are in good health and have no prior history of allergic reactions to substances like Botox, then you’d make a good candidate for the treatment.

 How Much Does Blepharospasm Treatment Cost?

 Similarly to how Botox treatments are priced, blepharospasm treatments vary in cost from person to person.
 After analyzing your facial muscles, we’ll develop a plan of action to address your specific needs.
-This includes how much botox is necessary to reach your goal.
+This includes how much Botox is necessary to reach your goal.
 Once the preparations are made, we’ll discuss the cost of the treatment.

 Contact Our Office